snehitvaddi/NovelCorona-Pneumonia-Prediction_V2/README.md

 ## ⚡ COVID-19 / Pneumonia /Normal Prediction Version-2.

-Predicting Noval Corona, Pneumonia, Healthy from X-ray scans using Keras and Scikit Learn.
+Predicting Noval Corona, Pneumonia, Healthy from X-ray scans using Keras and Scikit Learn.<br>
 Right now the world is in the fear of Noval Coronavirus (COVID-19).
 By this time, there are approximately 3.12 Million.
 The COVID-19  virus spreads by droplets produced as a result of coughing or sneezing of a COVID-19 infected person.
-This could happen either by direct close contact with an infected person or by indirect contact like the droplets on surfaces and clothes.
+This could happen either by direct close contact with an infected person or by indirect contact like the droplets on surfaces and clothes.<br>

 In this project, I am using X-ray images to analyze the health of the patient lungs since COVID-19 attacks the epithelial cells (cells that come from surfaces of the respiratory tract) and X-ray scans are easy to get than CT scans. <br>